KDE/digikam-doc/maintenance_tools/maintenance_database.rst

 While the scan for new items process is under progress, as the process may take much time and digiKam cannot be used, a non modal dialog appear to make sure that no database corruption occurs.

 .. figure:: images/maintenance_database_process.webp
+    :alt:
+    :align: center

+    The digiKam Database process Working in the Background.